alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 Your application must be received at least 40 working days before you want to travel.

 s1.
 Make sure all tests and vaccinations for your animals are up to date.
 Ensure they all have animal passports. s2.
-Choose an official veterinarian to carry out a registration visit - contact your [local APHA](/government/organisations/animal-and-plant-health-agency/about/access-and-opening) ([DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland) to find one.
+Choose an official veterinarian to carry out a registration visit.
+To find an official veterinarian, ask at your local vet or email <ovteam@apha.gsi.gov.uk> (or contact [DEARA](https://www.dardni.gov.uk/contact) in Northern Ireland).
 The official veterinarian will charge a fee for this. s3.
 Fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/488776/form-et79.pdf) (PDF, 198KB) and send it to the address on the top of the form.
 You must include a £93 registration fee and passport fees. s4.
 APHA sends the registration document, unique registration number and animal passports to your official veterinarian. s5.
 Your official veterinarian carries out a registration visit.
 If they’re satisfied with the checks, they’ll approve your application and give you the animal passports, registration document and a unique registration number for your circus or animal act.